kgdunn/pid-book/data-visualization/data-visualization.rst

 	Using the `Website traffic data set <http://datasets.connectmv.com/info/website-traffic>`_

 	#.
-Create a chart that shows the variation in website traffic for each day of the week.
+Create a chart that shows the *variability* in website traffic for each day of the week.
 	#.
 Use the same data set to describe any time-based trends that are apparent.

 .. answer::
 	:fullinclude: no

+	#.
+A suitable chart for displaying variability on a per-day basis is the boxplot, one box for each day of the week.
+This allows you to see *between-day* variation when comparing the boxes side by side, and get an impression of the *variability within* each variable, by examining how the box's horizontal lines are spread out (25th, 50th and 75th percentiles).

 	#.
 A box plot is an effective way to summarize and compare the data for each day of the week.

 		.. code-block:: s